jakub-jarzabek/elector-count/README.md

 * react version: 17.0.2
 * react-dom version: 17.0.2
 * sass version: 1.38.1
+* socket.io: 4.2.0 only for socket_implementation branch)
+* socket.io-client: 4.2.0 (only for socket_implementation branch)

 # Setup
 To run this project, install it locally using yarn: